ahrebel/primatevision2.0/README.md

 ╚═╝     ╚═╝ ╚═╝  ╚═╝ ╚═╝  ╚═╝  ╚═════╝
 </pre>

-**Mako** is an advanced **eye-tracking system** designed for Rhesus macaques (and humans) that combines **DeepLabCut (DLC)** for multi-landmark detection with a **Two-Stage Neural Network** to map raw eye coordinates onto screen coordinates.
+**MaKo** is an advanced **eye-tracking system** designed for Rhesus macaques (and humans) that combines **DeepLabCut (DLC)** for multi-landmark detection with a **Two-Stage Neural Network** to map raw eye coordinates onto screen coordinates.
 It supports offline processing of pre-recorded videos, producing detailed **heatmaps** and CSV summaries of gaze/fixation data.

 **🙈 Fun Fact**
-MAKO doesn’t require head-mounted trackers.
+Mako doesn’t require head-mounted trackers.

 ---